catherinev/OurProject/README.md

 All of our tests are written in RSpec, not Rails' standard Test suite.
 Note that we are using the ['shoulda'](https://github.com/thoughtbot/shoulda) gem in many of our model and controller tests, as well as ['capybara'](https://github.com/jnicklas/capybara) for our feature/integration tests.
 Much of the app's functionality is determined by whether a user is logged in or not.

+We use [Travis](http://docs.travis-ci.com/) for continuous integration testing, and [SimpleCov](https://github.com/colszowka/simplecov) for test coverage reporting.

 ## Agile Development

 This app is still very much in development.
 Our team uses agile methodology, and manages our scrum board with [Trello](https://trello.com/b/kI5uhSO1/dbc-overflow).
 Outside of in-person meetings, communication (including gitHook notification of pull requests) happens via [HipChat](https://devbootcamp-chicago.hipchat.com/chat?focus_jid=121051_fireflies-2014@conf.hipchat.com).
 For access to either or both of those resources, please contact a team member.